vuex-orm/vuex-orm-next/docs/guide/relationships/one-to-many.md

-# Relationhips: One To Many
+# Relationships: One To Many

 A one-to-many relationship is used to define relationships where a single model owns any amount of other models.
 For example, a blog post may have an infinite number of comments.
 Vuex ORM provides the relationship attribute to define such a relationship.